-1-08.0(2) Hours of Work ()
+1-08.0(2) Hours of Work

-Except in the case of emergency or unless otherwise approved by the Engineer, the normal working hours for the Contract shall be any consecutive 8-hour period between the hours of 6:00 p.m. and 6:00 a.m.
+Except in the case of emergency or unless otherwise approved by the Engineer, the normal working hours for the Contract shall be any consecutive 8-hour period between 6:00 a.m. and 6:00 p.m.
 Monday through Friday, exclusive of a lunch break.
 If the Contractor desires different than the normal working hours stated above, the request must be submitted in writing prior to the preconstruction conference, subject to the provisions below.
 The working hours for the Contract shall be established at or prior to the preconstruction conference.